bdusell/webfont-generator/README.md

 * [sfntly](https://code.google.com/p/sfntly/) by Google, the open-source Java library which powers Google Fonts
 * Google's [woff2 converter](https://github.com/google/woff2)

-FontForge supports a good number of font formats but has no support for the eot format.
+FontForge supports a good number of font formats, although it has no support for the eot format.
 The blazingly fast sfntly library covers this gap.
+The woff2 converter from Google is used to convert between the woff2 and ttf formats.

 Running `./setup` will check out the sfntly and woff2 converter repositories locally where `generate-webfonts` can find them.
 Install FontForge using your